Media portrayal of lesbians: Television and radio

 In 2000, the ABC Daytime drama series All My Children character Bianca Montgomery (Eden Riegel) was revealed to be a lesbian.
 Though the storyline received significant praise from critics and viewers and spun two popular romances (Bianca Montgomery and Maggie Stone, Lena Kundera and Bianca Montgomery), it was also met with criticism for its almost perpetual trauma and Bianca's lack of a successful long-running romance with another woman.
 The character was later given a wife to combat this, in the pairing of Reese Williams and Bianca Montgomery, which became the first legal same-sex marriage in American daytime television, but this was also met with criticism; critics and fans reasoned that the storyline was underdeveloped and essentially failed in popularity.

 Willow Rosenberg (Alyson Hannigan) and Tara Maclay's (Amber Benson) relationship in the supernatural series Buffy the Vampire Slayer (1997–2003) became one of the first prominent portrayals of a lesbian couple on American primetime television.
 The series also featured the first lesbian sex scene on American primetime television in 2003.
 Meanwhile, the relationship between Jessie Sammler (Evan Rachel Wood) and Katie Singer (Mischa Barton) on the ABC drama Once and Again (1999–2002) became the first teen lesbian romance depicted on network television.

 Showtime's The L Word (2004–2009) is a drama focusing on the relationships of a group of lesbian and bisexual women, the first of its kind on television.
 The series is considered a turning point in the portrayal of lesbianism in American media, particularly for its portrayal of a queer community at a time when lesbian representation was often relegated to a single lesbian character amid an otherwise heterosexual cast.
 Another hallmark of the series was its graphic depiction of lesbian sex at a time when lesbian sex was "virtually invisible elsewhere on television."
 The success of The L Word led to several spinoffs, including a reality television series The Real L Word (2010–2012), the documentary film L Word Mississippi: Hate the Sin (2014), and a sequel television series, The L Word: Generation Q, which debuted on Showtime in December 2019.

+Grey’s Anatomy (2005—2024) introduced Arizona Robbins in 2008, and Callie Torres, introduced 2006, is the longest running LGBTQ+ character on television.
+The two dated, married, and raised a child together, providing representation of a Queer family with two moms in 2010.
+The show didn't allow Callie and Arizona to fall into common lesbian and bisexual stereotypes, and Grey’s Anatomy is still praised for its LGBTQ+ representation.

 The portrayal of lesbianism on television has continued to expand.
 Netflix's comedy-drama series Orange is the New Black (2013–2019) featured a significant number of non-heterosexual female characters, and has been praised for confronting many lesbian stereotypes throughout its run.
 The Canadian-American supernatural series Wynonna Earp (2016–2021) has also been praised for its refusal to allow its lesbian and bisexual characters to fall into common tropes.